chainswarm/chainswarm/doc/indexers/substrate/money_flow.md

 RETURN node.address, score
 ```

-## API Endpoints

-The Money Flow schema is exposed through several API endpoints:

-1. **Shortest Path**: `GET /{network}/money-flow/path/shortest`
-   - Finds the shortest path between two addresses

-2. **Explore Address**: `GET /{network}/money-flow/path/explore/address`
-   - Explores connections from a set of addresses with depth and direction control

-3. **Explore Transaction**: `GET /{network}/money-flow/path/explore/transaction`
-   - Explores connections from addresses involved in a specific transaction

-4. **Explore Block**: `GET /{network}/money-flow/path/explore/block`
-   - Explores connections from addresses involved in a specific block

-5. **Schema**: `GET /{network}/money-flow/schema`
-   - Returns schema information for the money flow graph

 ## Conclusion

 The Money Flow schema provides a powerful graph-based approach to analyzing cryptocurrency transactions.
-By modeling addresses as nodes and transfers as edges, it enables advanced network analysis capabilities like path finding, community detection, and PageRank scoring.
+By modeling addresses as nodes and aggregated transfers as edges, it enables advanced network analysis capabilities like path finding, community detection, and PageRank scoring.

+The key advantage of this aggregation approach is that it creates a more concise and meaningful representation of the transaction network, focusing on the relationships between addresses rather than individual transactions.
+This makes complex network analyses more efficient and reveals patterns that might be obscured in transaction-by-transaction analysis.

 The schema supports multiple Substrate-based networks with network-specific event handling, making it a versatile tool for blockchain analytics.